About The Mentored Research Awards

 - Are from departments or disciplines that have been traditionally underrepresented in clinical and translational research;

 Criteria for Selection:

 Primary selection criteria include:

-Strength of the potential candidate to become a leading clinical translational researcher, judged by scholarly record, research plan, training plan, resources, letters of support, and career potential
+- Strength of the potential scholar to become a leading clinical translational researcher, judged by scholarly record, research plan, training plan, resources, letters of support, and career potential.

 Secondary selection criteria include: